 Exploration of topics in geography agreed upon by student and instructor.
 Only 1-3 credits can be earned within one registration period.
-Prerequisites: Permission of instructor.
+Prerequisite: at least 9 hours of Geography credits.

 Each offering studies a selected historical topic using readings, discussion, lecture, and research as appropriate.
 Prerequisite: permission of instructor.

 Directed reading or research on an approved topic.
 Prerequisite: Open to students not on academic probation and who shall have completed 12 semester hours in political science, with the permission of the instructor.

 Explorations of special problems in subject areas found within Political Science individually agreed upon by student and instructor.
 May be repeated for a maximum of six hours.
 This course may be offered in an online format.
 Prerequisite: Undergraduates must have a major or minor in PSC and/or PAD and at least 12 hours completed in PSC and/or PAD, as well as approval by instructor and department chair before registration.
 Graduate students must have approval by instructor and department chair before registration.

 Three additional hours at the 300 level or higher in a discipline other than the one chosen in Required Courses III, from one of the following designators: ECO, GEO, HST, PSC, or SOC.